![]() |

 What is the value you wish to reach for this cell?

-Which cell can Excel change it's value to get the desired result?
+Which cell can Excel change the value in order to get the desired result?
 That cell should only contain a number or a value; no formulas.
 Excel will refuse to proceed otherwise.

 OR